 What’s the best part about running your company from Vernon?

 On a snow day, it’s incredible to have the freedom to drive up to Silver Star and snowboard for a couple of hours!

-I rent an office downtown in Cowork Vernon, and the community there is amazing.
+I help run Cowork Vernon downtown, and the community there is amazing.
 It’s a 5-10 minute bike ride from my house.
 There are lots of good places to get food and hang out.